To learn more about my current research you can visit my webpage and blog.

-Andrew joined Imperial College London as Research Fellow in September 2017.
-Prior to Imperial he was a postdoctoral scientist at the European Synchrotron Radiation Facility (ESRF) in Grenoble, France on the high pressure beamline ID27.
-He was awarded his DPhil from the University of Oxford in 2015 in Inorganic Chemistry.
+I joined Imperial College London as Research Fellow in September 2017.
+Before Imperial, I was a postdoctoral scientist at the European Synchrotron Radiation Facility (ESRF) in Grenoble, France on the high-pressure beamline ID27.
+I was awarded my DPhil from the University of Oxford in 2015 in Inorganic Chemistry.

-His research focuses on understanding and exploiting unusual properties of flexible framework materials.
+My research focuses on understanding and exploiting unusual properties of flexible framework materials.
+In particular, I investigate materials that respond in the opposite way than we might expect, for example shrinking on heating or expanding under uniform pressure.
 Central to this work is the ability to reveal the atomic structure—how atoms are arranged in 3D space—using crystallography.
-Knowing the atomic structure allows us to design better materials, and push materials with unique properties towards application.
+Knowing the atomic structure allows us to design better materials, and push materials with new and unusual properties towards application.

 My research has been featured in popular science blogs and magazines including WIRED, Ars Technica, The Discovery Channel.
 In 2016 I received the ESRF Young Scientist Award and PANalytical PCG Thesis Prize from the British Crystallography Association.